10 Endrathukulla

-Made on a budget of ₹65 crore, principal photography and filming took place in February 2014.
-The film was slated for a January 2015 release, but it was postponed, due to the release of I (2015).
-It was released on 21 October 2015, coinciding with the Dusshera festival.
-Despite receiving mixed reviews, the film was an average success at the box office, grossing 118 crore worldwide.
-The film was dubbed and released into Hindi as 10 Ka Dum in 2016.
+Made on a budget of ₹40 crore, principal photography and filming took place in February 2014.
+The film was slated for a January 2015 release, but was postponed, due to the release of I (2015).
+10 Endrathukulla was released on 21 October 2015, coinciding with the Dusshera festival.
+The film received mixed reviews.
+This film was a box office bomb.